 Study items to be considered include, but are not limited to:

-– What are the requirements for biometrics authentication in a high functionality network?

-– How should security countermeasures be assessed for particular applications of telebiometrics?

-– How should biometric systems and operations be developed in order to be conformant to the security requirements for any application of telebiometrics, including cloud computing services?

-– How can identification and authentication of users be improved in the aspects of safety and security by the use of interoperable models in telebiometrics?

-– What mechanisms need to be supported to ensure safe and secure manipulation of biometric data in not only existing but also emerging application of telebiometrics, e.g., e-health, tele-medicine, e-commerce, online-banking, video surveillance?

-– How should biometric systems and operations be developed in order to be conformant to functional requirements for entity authentication using telebiometrics?

-– What are the functional concepts for common identity management (IdM) infrastructure?

-– What is an appropriate IdM model that is independent of network technologies, supports user-centric involvement, cloud-based identity, decentralized identity models and supports the secure exchange of IdM information between involved entities (e.g., users, relying parties and identity providers) based on consent and related policies?

-– ?

-– What are the specific IdM requirements of service providers?
+What are the essential functional concepts, components, and architectural considerations for a user-centric, cloud-compatible, and decentralized identity management (IdM) framework that ensures security, privacy, consent, and interoperability across different systems, while supporting technologies such as identity wallets, decentralized identifiers (DIDs), and verifiable credentials?

-– What are the requirements, capabilities, and possible strategies for achieving interoperability between different IdM systems (e.g., identity assurance, inter-working)?
+What are the requirements, capabilities, and possible strategies for achieving interoperability between different IdM systems (e.g., identity assurance, inter-working)?

-– What are the issues to consider supporting identity on distributed ledger technologies including wallet, decentralized identifiers and verifiable credentials?
+What are the key considerations for supporting identity on distributed ledger technologies, including digital identity wallets, decentralized identifiers, and verifiable credentials?

-– What are the candidate mechanisms for IdM interoperability to include identifying and defining applicable profiles to minimize interoperability issues?

-– What are the requirements and mechanisms for the protection and disclosure of personally identifiable information (PII)?
+What are the requirements and mechanisms for protecting and disclosing personally identifiable information (PII)?

-– How can an entity control its relationship when involved in identity-based relationships and interactions?
+How can an entity control its relationship when involved in identity-based relationships and interactions?

-– What are the requirements to protect IdM systems from cyber-attacks?

-– What IdM capabilities can be used against cyber-attacks?

-– How should IdM be integrated with advanced security technologies?
+How can integrating Identity IdM systems with advanced security technologies enhance their ability to prevent and respond to threats effectively?

-– How can authentication be performed without shared secrets?

-– Can PKI based authentication be performed in an interoperable and secure manner?
+How PKI based authentication be performed in an interoperable and secure manner?

-– Can biometric be used as part of strong authentication and trust layer to enable trusted interactions over a network?

-– What are the unique requirements for consumer-based identity management system in terms of identity vetting and account recovery without reliance on passwords?
+What are the unique requirements for consumer-based identity management system in terms of identity vetting and account recovery without reliance on passwords?

-– How trust and relationship can be used to enhance account recovery, users' security and experience when dealing with relying parties?
+How trust and relationship can be used to enhance account recovery, users' security and experience when dealing with relying parties?

-– How standardization efforts can be better supported for enhancing security online for underage individuals, identity attribute attestations such as age verification and enforcement?
+How standardization efforts can be better supported for enhancing security online for underage individuals, identity attribute attestations such as age verification and enforcement?